 Contact the World Languages Department for further information.

 (760) 744-1150, ext.
+2390

-2390 Office: H-201
+Office: H-201

-ARAB 101 Arabic I
+ARAB 101 Arabic I (5)

-5 hours lecture - 1 hour laboratory
+5 hours lecture - I hour laboratory

-Note: Not open to students with credit for ARAB 101B; corresponds to two years of high school study.
+Note: Not open to students with credit for ARAB 101B.

 This course is the first semester of Arabic.
 This elementary level course is a study of the Arabic language and Arabic-speaking cultures, with emphasis on the development of communicative skills and basic structures.
 Course combines in-class instruction and practice with self-paced study in the World Languages Laboratory.
 This beginning-level course is for students with no previous coursework in Arabic.